 His father name is Krishnanand Pandey and mother name is Tara Pandey.
 Also, he has a sister named Anita Pandey.
 Manish’s dad Krishnanand Pandey had served Indian Army an officer.
 He hailed from Bhidi town in Bageshwar area of Kumaon.
 As his dad, an Army officer so they need to move from their town because of move in the 1990s.
 Yet, they used to visit their Village on vacations and he dependably has blessings of his relatives and Native villagers to get this gigantic notoriety.

 Manish Pandey began playing cricket when he was in the third standard.

 He studied from Kendriya Vidyalaya ASC Center, Bangalore and later joined the Karnataka State Cricket Association.
 Satish trained him from his schooling days to until the point when the time he joined Karnataka State Cricket Association.
 Manish Pandey finished his advanced education in Jain University, Bangalore.

 Manish Pandey was taken by the Kolkata Knight Riders in the Indian Premier League 2014.
-Also he was man of the match in the finals of IPL-7 (2014) with a match winning innings of 94 for Kolkata Knight Riders against Kings XI Punjab.
+Also, he was man of the match in the finals of IPL-7 (2014) with a match-winning inning of 94 for Kolkata Knight Riders against Kings XI Punjab.

 Manish Pandey made his One Day International debut for India against Zimbabwe on 14 July 2015.

-He had a successful debut that incorporated a 144-run association with Kedar Jadhav.
-Pandey joined Jadhav at the crease when India was battling at 82 for the loss of 4 wickets and made his half century before being out for 71 runs.
-Manish Pandey was chosen in the ODI squad for the Australia tour in January 2016.
+Also, He had a successful debut that incorporated a 144-run association with Kedar Jadhav.
+Pandey joined Jadhav at the crease when India was battling at 82 for the loss of 4 wickets and made his half-century before being out for 71 runs.
+He was chosen in the ODI squad for the Australia tour in January 2016.
 Besides in the final at the Sydney Cricket Ground, he played a ‘coordinate winning inning’ of 104 helping India win its solitary match of the series.